JacopoWolf/PotatoChatProtocol/docs/process/srs.md

 ### 2.2 Product Functions
-Mainly PCP takes care of supplying the protocol standards in a clear and simple way, then it implements a server related to the last release version. \
+Mainly PCP takes care of supplying the protocol standards in a clear and simple way, then it implements a server related to the last release version.

+Protocol specifications:
+* the structure of the packets that will be exchanged between the server and client-side applications.
+* error and exception handling
+* the procedures necessary for logging, disconnecting and exchanging messages between client and server.

 Server side:
 * build a server ready to manage connected clients and exchange messages between them.